LaurentTrk/phapass/index.md

 ### Deal with asynchronous commands

+To modify the user's credentials, commands are sent to the confidential contract.

+**The problem is that these commands are asynchronous**, and even if you are waiting for blocks finalization, the command execution is not guaranteed.

+So I had to find a way to be notify when the command is finished, and chose to send a message from the contract to a pallet which will then deposit an event to the blockchain.

+The JS client of the extension will wait for this event as a notification of the command execution.

 ---

 ## Challenges I ran into

+During this hackathon, I ran into many challenges and issues, but the best and funniest were :

 * Integrating the JS SDK in the extension
 * Calling the Polkadot.JS extension from another extension